Laveena05/Disney/doc/RENDERING-GUIDE.md

 ## Notes

-- All interactive features work regardless of rendering method
+- All interactive features work seamlessly with SSR
 - The page dynamically uses the best strategy for each component
-- SSR is currently active for the best balance of features
+- SSR provides the optimal balance of SEO, performance, and features
-- Example files can be renamed to `.tsx` to test them
+- Individual components use CSR for interactivity
+- The Disney Website is production-ready as-is